 Simple root canals may be performed by a general or family dentist.
-Root canals in which the canal has an anatomy complex enough to make it difficult to find, navigate or reach the root may require the touch of an endodontist.
-Endodontists are dentists who focus on disorders of the dental pulp and specialize in treatments such as root canals.
-An endodontist also performs root canals on teeth with more than one canal, such as molars.
+However, if the canal has an anatomy complex enough to make it difficult to find, navigate or reach the root may require the touch of an endodontist.
+Endodontists are specialist dentists who focus on disorders of the dental pulp and specialize in treatments such as root canals.
+An endodontist also is recommended for teeth with more than one canal, such as molars.

 The technology of today's dental instruments has led to revolutionary enhancements in treatment.
 For example, endodontists and dentists of the past had to feel their way through the anatomy of the tooth in order to locate the tiny canals that house pulp tissue.
 Today, the use of a microscope allows dentists to easily navigate through even the most complex anatomy.

 Ultrasonic needle: In the past, it was extremely difficult to remove broken files from roots, at times resulting in the loss of the tooth being treated.
 Today, an ultrasonic needle may be used to send a vibration down the canal to a broken file for its removal.